Requirements to change your name in Minnesota:

 This guide will assume that you...

-If you have lived in any other states as an adult, getting a background check will be more complicated.
-Additionally, if you were born outside of Minnesota, you will need your state's cooperation to change birth records.
+If you were born outside of Minnesota, you will need your state's cooperation to change birth records.
 Seek out the council of the MN Volunteer Lawyer Network.
-If you were born in IA, IN, KS, OK, TN, TX, or FL, unfortunately you cannot change your gender marker (as of writing).
+If you were born in IA, IN, KS, OK, TN, TX, or FL, unfortunately you cannot change your gender marker on your birth certificate (as of writing).
+Note that this is different than the (self designated) gender marker on your ID.
 There may be requirements to prove you've had "appropriate treatment" or even requirements for surgery in other states.
-Movement Advancement Project has a great map that you can use as a starting point for understanding your birth states laws.
+Maybe one day this will change.
+Movement Advancement Project has a great map that you can use as a starting point for understanding your birth state's laws.

 If you are not a citizen, reach out to the MN Volunteer Lawyer Network for legal assistance.